shawnbarton/obscurity-network-mirror-config/README.md

 sudo systemctl restart nginx
 ```

-Have certbot request certificates (you will have to enter the (sub-)domain):
+Configure certbot and request certificates (you will have to enter the (sub-)domain):
 ```
 sudo certbot --nginx
 ```